proximiio/proximiio-js-library/README.md

       // defaultPolygonColor will be overriden by this property
       defaultPolygonColor: '#000000'
+   }, {
+      // polygons behavior will be applied to all features with type 'anchor-shop'
+      featureType: 'anchor-shop',

+      // anchor shop images are loaded within map by feature id
+      iconImage: '{id}'
    }],

    // Optional, default: true, if enabled all POIs with visibility property defined as 'hidden'